View of Macau from Monte Fort

 Macanese Pataca notes

-• You pretty much never have to pay full price for admissions tickets in Macau.
-Just click here and search for places you want to go, and book online for discounted entry or head on over here to read more about how to use Klook to book travel experiences.
+🎟️ You pretty much never have to queue for admissions tickets in Macau.
+Just click here and search for places you want to go, and book online for discounted and skip-the-line entry or head on over here to read more about how to use Klook to book travel experiences.

 Is it worth visiting Macau?